 Whitten Timber in Peckham is the current base for the Whitten family business.
-Starting in 1919, first from barrows and later shops in Sumner Road, they later moved to a timber yard on the Peckham branch of the canal in Canal Head (now Peckham Square) and then Eagle Wharf.
-Timber from the Baltic, Scandinavia and around the world is still sold there today.
+Starting in 1919, first from barrows and later shops in Sumner Road, they later moved to a timber yard on the Peckham branch of the canal in Canal Head (now Peckham Square), then Eagle Wharf and finally a purpose-built store.
+But Whitten’s was only one of dozens of such yards, distributing vast quantities of timber imported through Surrey Docks from the Baltic, Scandinavia and around the world.

 Whitten Timber is a family run business and is one of the longest serving timber traders in Peckham.

 Whittens was originally founded by Mr Whitten Senior on Sumner Road in 1919, operating from barrows and later shops and initially selling firewood collected from the vast numbers of empty wooden ammunition boxes that came back from the First World War.
 The business was soon selling softwoods which arrived in horse drawn Thames barges along the canal towpaths from the Surrey Docks at Rotherhithe, where the timber had been shipped from around the world.

 One of Mr. Whitten’s two sons, William – known as WH – took over in 1933.
 WH went mobile, using a hand-pulled track cart to make deliveries around south London to help enable the company to expand.
 By 1935, WH Whittens was registered as a limited company trading from Canal Head warehouse – now the site of Peckham Pulse leisure centre.

 The Whittens have always been an inventive family and WH devised a bicycle powered cutting saw, by replacing the back wheel with a belt drive attached to a circular saw.
 The invention allowed timber to be sawed quickly and production duly increased.